Behind the Scenes: The Dedicated Volunteers of the Lorient Interceltic Festival

 Denis Le Mentec has been a volunteer for 33 years and has involved his whole family in volunteering.
 LP/Joanna Blain

 If getting involved here results from an attraction for Celtic culture, it is also very often a family affair.
-Denis Le Mentec, volunteer for thirty-three years, knows something about it.
+Denis Le Mentec, volunteer for thirty-three years, knows something regarding it.
 Over the years, he watched his children, and then his grandchildren, contribute to the local gathering.

-“As I am a poor artist, I could neither dance nor sing to defend my culture.
+“As I am a poor artist, I might neither dance nor sing to defend my culture.
 So I did what I knew best: logistics, ”explains this 62-year-old former shipbuilding engineer.
 Having started in badge control, Denis rose through the ranks to become vice-president in charge of security.

 A few meters away, his son Yannick, responsible for the Breton games, settles under an arbor to take his lunch break.
 “I’ve been a volunteer since I was born,” he laughs.
 As soon as I was able to help, I did.
 I manned barriers, set up stages, was a standard bearer during the big parade…” An edition of the Interceltic Festival without these philanthropists?
 “Without them, concludes Denis, the event would lose its soul. »